CHSS-IT/enrollchat/README.md

 * ENROLLCHAT_REMOTE_DIR: The directory on that server.
 That directory should also contain a subdirectory named "backup."
 * ENROLLCHAT_REMOTE_USER: Username.
 * ENROLLCHAT_REMOTE_PASS: Password.

+Heroku will need these add-ons:
+* Herokupostgres
+* Redis To Go
+* Heroku Scheduler (to schedule feed ingestion and removal of deleted terms) *

+## Scheduled Tasks

+Administrators may mark all sections and comments in a term for deletion.
+Deleted sections and comments are immediately removed from consideration but are held in the database.
+The "purge_deleted" rake task deletes comments and sections one month after they are marked for deletion.

+If you wish to ingest a feed automatically, you will need to set the ENROLLCHAT_ variables described above and you will need to run "import:retrieve_files" nightly.

+## Feed Format

+[details on feed format go here]